Submissions

 The Dolomite Review | Call for Submissions

-Submissions for The Dolomite Review are now open.
+Submissions for The Dolomite Review are now open for the Fall 2026 issue.

 We seek writing that tells a story—whether driven by plot or character, it should pull readers in through vivid voices and authentic moments.
 The Dolomite Review celebrates the spirit of the Midwest and the art of storytelling in all its forms.
 We welcome submissions from both emerging and established writers.